xraypy/feff85exafs/src/README.md

 You can also cd into one of the subfolders and do `scons` to build just that piece.

-The file `FortranCompilation` has a bit of logic for specifying compilation flags, which may be attractive for optimization or other reasons.
+The file `FeffBuild.py` has a bit of logic for specifying compilation flags, which may be attractive for optimization or other reasons, and installation locations.
 This is then imported by each of the lower-level SConstruct files.
 Except for gfortran, the initial guesses for compilation flags were taken from the top level Makefile that came from the Feff Project.
 The gfortran flags were selected by Bruce after playing around on his Ubuntu system.

+---

+# Installed files

+Many of the libraires and stand-alone programs have been renamed from the names chosen by the original build system for feff85exafs.

+## Feff Libraries

+The following libraries contain the various parts of Feff.

+* `ATOM/libfeffatom.a`
+* `COMMON/libfeffcom.a`
+* `DEBYE/libfeffdw.a`
+* `EXCH/libfeffexch.a`
+* `FMS/libfefffms.a`
+* `FOVRG/libfeffpha.a`
+* `GENFMT/libfeffgenfmt.a`
+* `JSON/libfeffjson.a`
+* `MATH/libfeffmath.a`
+* `PAR/libfeffpar.a`
+* `POT/libfeffint.a`

+Default installation locations:

+* Linux: `/usr/local/lib`
+* Windows: `C:\path\to\lib`
+* Mac: `/some/where/lib`

+This can be set from the command line:

+	~> scons prefix="/other/location"

+where the default value for "prefix" is `/usr/local` on Linux, etc.

+## Stand-alone programs

+* `RDINP/rdinp`: input file reader
+* `POT/pot`: module 1, potentials calculation
+* `XSPH/xsph`: module 2, phase shifts calculation
+* `PATH/pathfinder`: module 4, path finder
+* `GENFMT/genfmt`: module 5, F-matrix calculation
+* `FF2X/ff2x`: module 6, output files

+Note that module 3, `fms`, the full multiple scattering XANES calculator, is not installed as part of feff85exafs.

+Default installation locations:

+* Linux: `/usr/local/bin`
+* Windows: `C:\path\to\bin`
+* Mac: `/some/where/bin`

+This can be set from the command line:

+	~> scons prefix="/other/location"

+where the default value for "prefix" is `/usr/local` on Linux, etc.

+## The feffpath library and its wrappers

+These files are the entry points for various programming languages to the "feffpath" calculation, that is, the calculation of a single `feffNNNN.dat` file given an input scattering geometry.

+This presumes that `pot` and `xsph` have already been run and that the `phase.bin` file is accessible.

+* `GENFMT/libonepath.a`: This is the Fortran entry point.
+* `GENFMT/libfeffpath.a`: This is the C wrapper around the Fortran onepath
+* `GENFMT/feffpath.h`: This is the header file, almost certainly required by any language wrapper
+* `GENFMT/feffpath_wrap.c`: This is the SWIG generated wrapper file for use with the Perl wrapper
+* `GENFMT/FeffPathWrapper.pm`: This is the SWIG generated Perl wrapper

+`libonepath.a` and `libfeffpath.a` will be installed to the same location (`/usr/local/lib`, etc) as the Feff libraries.

+The other three files are "installed" into the proper place in the `wrappers` folder of the feff85exafs distribution so that the Perl wrapper can be built using Perl's standard tools for such things.

 ---